Axolemma

 In neuroscience, the axolemma (from Greek lemma 'membrane, envelope', and 'axo-' from axon) is the cell membrane of an axon, the branch of a neuron through which signals (action potentials) are transmitted.
-The axolemma is a three-layered, bilipid membrane.
+The axolemma is a three-layered, lipid bilayer membrane.
 Under standard electron microscope preparations, the structure is approximately 8 nanometers thick.

 Composition

-The skeletal framework of this structure is formed by a spectrum of hexagonal or pentagonal arrangement on the inside of the cell membrane, as well as actin connected to the transmembrane.
+The skeletal framework of this structure is formed by hexagonal or pentagonal arrangement of spectrin on the inside of the cell membrane, as well as actin connected to the transmembrane.
 The metric cellular matrix is bound by transmembrane proteins, including the β1-integrin, to the cytoskeleton via the membrane skeleton.
 The axolemma is a phospholipid bilayer membrane, and charged ions/particles cannot directly pass through it.
 Instead, transmembrane proteins, such as specialized energy dependent ion pumps (the sodium/potassium pump), and ion channels (ligand-gated channels, mechanically gated channels, voltage-gated channels, and leakage channels) that sit within the axolemma are required to assist these charged ions/particles across the membrane, and to generate transmembrane potentials that will generate an action potential.